E4S

 LED voltage and current

 The curves of Vin and Vout are similar to the earlier curves for ADUin and ADUout but rescaled from ADU to Volts.
-If you get a different iLED curve, in green, check your calculation of the current and that you have converted to 0.1 mA units.
+If you get a different iLED curve, check your calculation of the current and that you have converted to 0.1 mA units.

 A Pulsing LED

 Our next goal is to control photon emission from the LED, but this only occurs during the second phase of the cycle.
 To restrict our cycle to the second phase, we need to find a suitable value of the LO variable corresponding to when the LED current first starts its linear increase.
-Modify your code to print values of ADUin and iLED using:
+Modify your code to print values of ADUin (in hexadecimal) and iLED using:

-Close the Plotter and open the Serial pane to see the numerical values.
 To print just one cycle, add a break statement:

 if ADUin > HI: